Marketing and Social Media Trends in 2018

 July 17, 2018

-Keeping in touch with trends in marketing and social media is more vital than ever to planning your own branding strategies.
+Keeping in touch with trends in marketing and social media is more vital than ever to plan your own branding strategies.
 There is no point investing time and money in a marketing project that has little return – or risking alienating your clientele.

 Having been burned by fake-news one too many times, consumers are turning away from mainstream media as their main influencers in what to buy – or who to buy from.
 Celebrity endorsements are out and word-of-mouth referrals from their peers and micro-influencers are in.